BryceStevenWilley/BryceStevenWilley.github.io/_drafts/needs_edits/accessibility.md

 Roles let you literally apply HTML element semantics to completely different elements.
 For example, you can include `<div role="paragraph">` in a page, and the accessibility interface to the page will treat it like it was a `<p>` instead.
 Sometimes ARIA roles lets you be more specific than existing
-HTML elements (like with `role="tree"`, or TODO), but the idea is the same.
+HTML elements (like with `role="tree"`, or TODO(brycew)), but the idea is the same.
 In fact, the existence of ARIA is supposed to encourage the development of new, more semantic host language features.
 Once a role is assigned to an element, it cannot be changed: you have to instead delete the whole element from the DOM and create a new one with the role that you want it to have.